Oyaabuun/COBOL/README.md

 ** There is a reason why big businesses still are dependent on it.
 COBOL Bro is reliable , resilient and COBOL is still one of the fastest way to process batch and transactions data

-** Next time you do a ATM transaction or online transaction through you credit card or netbanking (SAY ALL HAIL BOSS COBOL for my sweet purchase. )
+** Next time you do a ATM transaction or online transaction through you credit card or netbanking (SAY ALL HAIL BOSS COBOL for my sweet purchase).

 ** you can reach me on telegram @aroy52

+**HOW TO INSTALL z/OS and practice COBOL **
+1. In google itself you can find where to download it z/OS ADCD 1.10,1.11,1.13 downlaod all the necessary cckd files
+2. The IBMDEVSECOPS test image for z/OS 2.2 2.5 3.1 are also available on that same website
+3. You need a hercules emulator to load the z/OS ckd cckd DASD images and do the system IPL
+4.